blackmarkt/Udacity-ML/capstone_report_template.md

 _(approx. 1-2 pages)_

 ### Project Overview
-The field of finance is typically a stodgy tried and true industry where innovation is typically evolutionary rather than revolutionary.
+The field of finance is typically a stodgy tried and true industry where innovation is more evolutionary  than revolutionary.
 In the past few years the rapid rise in cryptocurrencies has ushered in a whole new digital financial ecosystem.
 Crytocurrencies have the potential to disrupt areas from payment processing to how we think about physical versus virtual assets.
 Bitcoin mania has swept the world as the price of the cryptocurrency continues to skyrocket.

 Finance professionals particularly those working on Wall Street have typically relied heavily on Excel spreadsheets, Econometrics and linear regression models for analysis.
 The rise of Machine Learning somewhat parallels the ascent of cryptocurriences as the businesses rapidly adopt and adjust to the era of "Big Data".
 This project explores the potential that Supervised Machine Learning in trying to predict the future price of Bitcoin.